frederic-perez/AmE-dictionary/data/dictionary.md

 __nibble<sup>2</sup>__ _v_ (nibbling, nibbled) :eight::hammer: _The little person broke one off and nibbled at it daintily._
 __nibling__ _n_ Blend of nephew, niece +‎ sibling, coined by the American linguist Samuel Elmo Martin (1924–2009) in 1951.
 __niblings__ _n_ Plural of nibling.
 A gender-neutral term that encompasses both nieces and nephews.
 __nice and (something)__ _idiom_ Very something.
-Used to emphasize how nice something is because of the particular quality named after "and." _I love your new house!
+Used to emphasize how nice something is because of the particular quality named after “and.” _I love your new house!
 It’s nice and bright inside!_
 __nice and easy__ _informal_ In a way that is slow, careful, gentle, or easy. _The pilot brought the plane down nice and easy._ _She hit the ball nice and easy._
 __nicety__ _n_
 __niche__ _n_ :four::mega::hammer: (nĭch, nēsh)